John Calcraft: Family life

-Calcraft married a wife, Bridget, in 1744, but they soon separated and he seems to have been able to conceal her existence, for in 1762 there was speculation about his intentions to marry a Miss Wriothesley; nevertheless, she survived him and made a successful claim against his estate after his death.
+Calcraft married a woman named Bridget in 1744, but they soon separated and he seems to have been able to conceal her existence, for in 1762 there was speculation about his intentions to marry a Miss Wriothesley; nevertheless, she survived him and made a successful claim against his estate after his death.
 They had no children, but he had illegitimate children with at least two other women, Mrs George Anne Bellamy and Mrs Elizabeth Bride, both actresses.
 He made John Calcraft (the younger), his eldest son by Mrs Bride, his main heir.
 The younger Calcraft followed his father into Parliament, initially as member for Wareham.
 His brother Thomas Calcraft was MP for Poole.